Cosmian/mse-home-cli/documentation/docs/getting_started.md

 Read [the flow page](flow.md) to get more details about the role of each participant and the overall flow.

+## Pre-requesites

+You have to install and configure an SGX machine before going any further.

 ## Install

 The CLI tool [`msehome`](https://github.com/Cosmian/mse-home-cli) requires at least [Python](https://www.python.org/downloads/) 3.8 and [OpenSSL](https://www.openssl.org/source/) 1.1.1 series.